yapjoonsiong/tp/docs/DeveloperGuide.md

    Error reading save file, creating new template Welcome to NoCap
    ```

+## Listing semesters
+1. Run the command `list semesters`
+2. Expected: 10 pre-loaded semesters from Y1S1 to Y5S2 presented in the following message:
+    ```
+    1 : Y1S1
+    2 : Y1S2
+    3 : Y2S1
+    4 : Y2S2
+    5 : Y3S1
+    6 : Y3S2
+    7 : Y4S1
+    8 : Y4S2
+    9 : Y5S1
+    10 : Y5S2
+    ```

+## Switching semesters
+1. On first use, NoCap defaults to Y1S1 semester
+2. On subsequent launches, NoCap defaults to the last accessed semester
+3. Switching between semesters
+   1. Choose a semester index from 1-10 with reference to `list semesters`
+   2. Run the command `switch <index>` to switch to the new semester
+   3. For example, if '3' is chosen, running `switch 3` gives the following expected message:
+      ```
+      Semester successfully switched
+      You are now accessing semester: Y2S1
+      ```

 ## List tasks in a semester
 1. List tasks when there are no available tasks
    1. Prerequisites: There should be no tasks added to modules in the current semester yet.